drshahizan/HPDP/2526/project/p2/Code Cookies/readme.md

 #### 2.2 Data Preprocessing

+The raw Foodpanda review dataset was preprocessed using several Natural Language Processing (NLP) techniques to improve the quality and consistency of the text before training the sentiment classification models.
+The preprocessing process involved loading the dataset, cleaning the review text, tokenizing the words, removing stopwords, applying stemming and lemmatization, assigning sentiment labels, and exporting the processed dataset.

 #### 2.3 Tools

 Several open-source tools and libraries were used throughout the implementation of the project.
 Each technology performs a specific role within the sentiment analysis pipeline.
 The tools and its purposes are attached in the table below.